AshutoshSundresh/AshutoshSundresh/README.md

 I'm an undergraduate student at UCLA, majoring in Computer Science.
 Feel free to explore my profile to see what I work on, and contribute if you’re interested!

-## 🔭 My projects
+## 🔭 My work

+- [Harvey](https://harvey.ai): Worked as the youngest intern at Harvey where I led the agentic workflows feature for Harvey Word Add-In ([Kleiner Perkins Fellows '25](https://kleinerperkins.com/fellows)).
-- [ShapeShiftOS](https://shapeshiftos.com): Founder of an open-source Android-based mobile operating system for Qualcomm chipset devices.
-It aims to provide a more customizable and optimized user experience for Android users.
+- [ShapeShiftOS](https://shapeshiftos.com): Founder of an open-source Android-based mobile operating system for Qualcomm chipset devices with 150,000+ downloads from 160+ countries.
+It aims to provide a more customizable and optimized user experience.

 <details>

-<summary>Projects from High School</summary>
+<summary>Miscellaneous Projects from High School</summary>

 - [Shiv Nadar School MUN Website](https://github.com/snsfmun/snsfmun.github.io): Built from scratch using HTML, CSS, and JavaScript and was used by everyone participating in the conference (approximately 250+ delegates).
 Includes information about the MUN, registrations, agendas for each committee, important documents, and a gallery.
 - [MUN Research Website](https://munresearch.vercel.app): Built using TypeScript, Next.js, and deployed on Vercel.
 Uses Google's Programmable Search Engine on UN and Reuters, World Bank API for country information, a custom JSON file that identifies countries and assigns a flag emoji based on ISO code, and a DOMParser on the XML response from arXiv to display research papers.